 Amongst the many we currently use, none are more historic or storied as the mythical dime bag.

-Now that cannabis is nationwide, people are starting to forget the long decades of prohibition that cannabis activists had to fight for Canadians and tokers worldwide to enjoy their weed legally.
+Now that cannabis is nationwide, people are starting to forget the long decades of prohibition that cannabis activists had to fight for Canadians.
+As well as, tokers worldwide to enjoy their weed legally.

 To know the dime bag is to have acknowledged the long road that cannabis activism has travelled and the future it holds in Canadian history.

-To some, it may not seem like that big of a deal, but we think the history and usage of the term ‘dime bag’ are pretty neat.
+To some, it may not seem like that big of a deal.
+However, we think the history and usage of the term ‘dime bag’ are pretty neat.
 It isn’t just about this one particular term, either.
 It’s about the bigger picture of advocacy and support that brought such a name to familiarity.

-Today, we’re going to open up another can of gorgeous green semantics and educate you on the ins and outs of a long-forgotten yet undeniably important piece of cannabis history – the dime bag!
+Today, we’re going to open up another can of gorgeous green semantics.
+As well as, educate you on the ins and outs of a long-forgotten yet undeniably important piece of cannabis history – the dime bag!